briansimiyuj/doctor-appointment-app/README.md

       a.
 Create a StatsGrid component and mount it on DoctorStats component.
       b.
 Create a StatCard component and mount it on StatsGrid component.
 The cards will display today's appointments, total appointments, completed appointments, and overall rating.
+      c.
+Create a button to view all stats and navigate to the DoctorStats page.

 ### Top Doctors Component